UACES Graduate Forum Conference 2018

 - Can the EU survive on multiple stages at once?

-This two-day research conference provides a friendly environment for PhD and Early Career Researchers to present their work, receive feedback and dialogue with each other.
+This annual two-day research conference provides a friendly environment for doctoral students and ECRs to present their work, receive feedback and dialogue with each other.
 Funding is available for participants.

 As the flagship event of the UACES Graduate Forum (formerly: UACES Student Forum), the conference is a prime venue for networking with colleagues and presenting innovative research.